Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Why Is My Hamster Frozen And Shaking?

-• Lethargy and increased sleep
+• Lethargy and increased sleep.

-• Not coming out at night
+• Not coming out at night.

-• Loss of appetite
+• Loss of appetite.

-• The nose, ears, and feet become cold to touch
+• The nose, ears, and feet become cold to touch.

 Why Does My Hamster Freeze When I Pet It?

-They remain in heat for 12 hours at a time, where they become responsive to mating, and each time they’re touched, they freeze, move their bodies close to the ground, and raise their tails in readiness for a male to mate with them.
+Each time they’re touched, they freeze, move their bodies close to the ground, and raise their tails in readiness for mating.

 what does it mean when hamsters freeze?